Title: Assistant Professor

 Professor Hrdy's research focuses on the law and policy issues that arise in regional innovation economies, the role of federal, state, and local governments in promoting innovation and economic development, and the relationship between innovation governance and the private sector.

 Professor Hrdy holds a J.D. from Berkeley Law, a B.A. from Harvard University, and an M. Phil. from the University of Cambridge, Department of History & Philosophy of Science.
-She has received various awards for her writing, including Harvard's Hoopes prize and a Redhead Prize from the University of Cambridge Department of History & Philosophy of Science.
+She has received various awards for her non-legal writing, including Harvard's Hoopes prize and a Redhead Prize from the University of Cambridge Department of History & Philosophy of Science.
 She clerked for U.S. District Judge Janis Graham Jack in the Southern District of Texas.

 Selected publications include State Patent Laws in the Age of Laissez-Faire.
 28 Berkeley Tech.
 L.J.
 45 (2013), State Patents as a Solution to Underinvestment in Innovation, 62 U. Kan L. Rev. 101 (2014), Commercialization Awards, 2015 Wis.
 L. Rev. 13 (2015), Cluster Competition, 20 Lewis & Clark L. Rev. 961 (2016), Patent Nationally, Innovate Locally, 31 Berkeley Tech.
 L.J.
 1 (2017), and The Reemergence of State Anti-Patent Law, 89 Col. L. Rev. (forthcoming 2018).